-A number of initiatives are in place or planned in order to develop the employability of students undertaking the BA (Hons) Special Educational Needs, Disabilities and Inclusion:
+Several initiatives are in place or planned to develop the employability of students undertaking the BA (Hons) Special Educational Needs, Disabilities, and Inclusion:

-- 'Earn As You Learn (EAYL)' and 'Learn As You Volunteer (LAYV)' schemes opportunities for students to engage in meaningful employment during their time of study at the University of Worcester are available. - The opportunity to undertake Work Experience modules at Levels 5 and 6 provides engagement with employment situations in order to develop knowledge, skills, networking and reflection; in addition the use of educational visits and visiting speakers embeds the applied nature of the course. - Support and guidance is provided by the Institute of Education for students wishing to pursue a career as a primary school teacher and students will have the opportunity to apply for postgraduate courses in Initial Teacher Education at the University of Worcester. - The course is designed to support students' development of employability skills at each stage.
+- The opportunity to undertake Work Experience modules at Levels 5 and 6 provides engagement with employment situations to develop knowledge, skills, networking, and reflection; in addition, the use of educational visits and visiting speakers embeds the applied nature of the course. - Support and guidance are provided by the School of Education for students wishing to pursue a career as a primary school or Further Education teacher and students will have the opportunity to apply for postgraduate courses in Initial Teacher Education at the University of Worcester. - The course is designed to support students' development of employability skills at each stage.
 Support with study skills, including academic writing in different styles, referencing, criticality and reflection is embedded within mandatory modules.
 At Level 5 and 6 employability skills are developed through modules which focus on mentoring and coaching, managing change, developing global perspectives, citizenship approaches to learning and teaching.
-Students are able to choose from these option modules in order to tailor their studies according to career progression interests.
+Students can choose from these option modules to tailor their studies according to career progression interests.

-Specifically the course prepares students for a range of employment opportunities within the field of SENDI by embedding case studies and input from practitioners.
+Specifically, the course prepares students for a range of employment opportunities within the field of SENDI by embedding case studies and input from practitioners.